JoseDeFreitas/hide-the-ratings/README.md

 The websites covered by this userscript are websites more considered like social media (commonly known as "tracking websites").
-They often feature the user creating an account, lists, following other people, earning badges, etc. Because of this, websites like Metacritic, which main focus is ratings are reviews, are not covered by this userscript (since people don't ofter go to these kind of websites to look for more information or to add them to their lists).
+They often feature the user creating an account, lists, following other people, earning badges, etc. Because of this, websites like Metacritic, which main focus is ratings are reviews, are not covered by this userscript (since people don't go to these kind of websites to look for more information or to add them to their lists).